OpenNebula/docs/source/management_and_operations/monitor_alert/install.rst

    LISTEN    0      100          0.0.0.0:9926       0.0.0.0:*     users:(("ruby",pid=38851,fd=7))
    LISTEN    0      4096               *:9100             *:*     users:(("node_exporter",pid=38884,fd=3))

-You should be able also to retrive some metrics:
+You should be able also to retrieve some metrics:

 .. prompt:: bash $ auto